heyjva/support/content/src/cloud/features/amazon-alexa.md

      **Result**: You will be prompted to link to your Nabu Casa account.

-1. Once activated, tell Alexa to discover new devices: _Alexa, discover new devices_.
+5. Once activated, tell Alexa to discover new devices: _Alexa, discover new devices_.

 <div class='videoWrapper'>
 <iframe width="560" height="315" src="https://www.youtube.com/embed/PhWpnc-Pvko" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
 </div>

-## Available domains
+## List of available domains

 Currently, the following domains are available to be used with Alexa: